-I do not permit texting in class or going online during lectures as this can distract fellow classmates, and is a display of bad manners unbecoming a professional person.
+I do not permit texting in class or going online during lectures as it distracts fellow classmates and is a display of bad manners unbecoming professional people.
+We keep our laptops closed during lectures.
 I dismiss from the classroom students who persistently infringe and count them as absent for that day.
 We will abide by UF's prohibition on food and drink in classrooms.

-Punctuality With Work
+Punctuality with Work

 You are responsible for submitting assignments at the beginning of class on the due date.
 I may accept late work if you bring an explicitly explanatory note from your doctor.
-If you are absent on a day when an assignment is due, you can not email your assignment to me.
+If you are absent on a day when an assignment is due, you cannot email your assignment to me.
 Ask a classmate to bring a hard copy of it to class or you will incur a late penalty of 25% if I accept it.
 Last-minute failure of technology is always unacceptable as an excuse for late or shoddy work.
 If you miss a class, don't email me asking what you missed-ask a classmate.

-Students With Disabilities
+Students with Disabilities